nrdxp/nrd.sh/content/blog/axiosophism.md

 ### Proof of Work

 Axiosophism demands empirical measurement.
-Theory without action is just rhetoric.
-If the framework asserts that coherence requires active, disciplined resistance to Corruption, then the framework requires an empirical record to prove it scales beyond the page.
+Theory without action is rhetoric — and we have just spent several thousand words establishing that rhetoric without structural grounding is the surface-layer phenomenon the prism exists to diagnose.

-My own history is that record.
-It is not presented as grievance, but as **Proof of Work**.
+So the framework demands a question: does anyone actually *live* this way?
+What does it look like when a Master faces systemic Corruption in a Sacred institution and chooses structural resistance over comfortable complicity?

-As a father enduring [exceptional adversity](../fuck-it.md) to [ensure a future](../letter-to-my-children) for my children, I have waged war against the State's structural corruption in family court.
-The empirical data of that struggle—thousands of pages of [legal filings](../no-fault-tyranny)—demonstrates what happens when a Master faces down systemic Slavery and Royalty, armed only with reason, philosophical clarity, and neuro-symbolic AI systems prosecuting structural logic against rhetorical subversion.
+The answer requires what we might call **Proof of Work**: an empirical record demonstrating that the framework scales beyond the page.

-The framework identically predicts the [ongoing struggles](../in-defense-of-the-disagreeable) against institutional capture in free software—another Sacred institution [under assault](../closed-openness).
-The open-source movement's history is a record of [twelve years](../12-years) defending principled disagreement against consensus-enforcing machinery.
-The foundational arguments first articulated in [the Code of Rebellion](../code-of-rebellion) were forged in this direct confrontation.
+My own history is one such record.
+[Twelve years](../12-years) spent as a digital hermit — building, reasoning from first principles, defending principled disagreement against consensus-enforcing machinery in free software and beyond.
+A [letter to my children](../letter-to-my-children) that is not a grievance but an aspiration: a testament to what it looks like when one person, armed with first principles and the courage to apply them, refuses to surrender coherence to entropy.
+The axiosophic framework was forged in this crucible — not in an armchair, but in direct confrontation with the structural patterns it describes.

 Axiosophy calibrates reform for maximum impact by identifying the Sacred — leverage points whose defense triggers cascading coherence.
 Family courts and free software are such points.
 One secures the foundational unit of biological order; the other secures the foundational unit of digital freedom.